GET MY FREE E-BOOK HERE

 What do I say to the owner of a vacant property?

 Lead with the problem, not your services.
 Acknowledge that an empty house costs them money every month in taxes, insurance, and maintenance with no income coming in.
 Then offer a free, no-obligation valuation so they know their options.
-Never open with "are you interested in selling."
-Open with "I noticed your property at 123 Oak appears unoccupied and I wanted to make sure you knew what it's worth in today's market."
+Never open with are you interested in selling.
+Open with a line like, I noticed your property at 123 Oak appears unoccupied and I wanted to make sure you knew what it is worth in today's market.

 How long does it take to get a listing from driving for listings?